An approximation principle for congruence subgroups: Bounds for the number of solutions of polynomial congruences

 \begin{lemma} Let $f \in \Z_p [X_1, \ldots, X_s]$ be a polynomial of degree $\le d$ and suppose that $f$ is not congruent to zero modulo $p$.
 Then we have

 for any $n \ge 0$.
 In other words, the number of solutions to $f(x_1,\dots,x_s)=0$ in $(\Z/p^n\Z)^s$ is bounded by $d^s \binom{n+s-1}{s-1} p^{n(s-\frac1d)}$. \end{lemma}

-\begin{remark} Asymptotic estimates for the left hand side of \eqref{eq: bndsolmodpm} as $n \to \infty$ have been obtained by Igusa \cite{MR0404215,MR0441933} and Loeser \cite{MR842046}.
+\begin{remark} This result is essentially \cite[Lemma 7.1]{MR932848}.
+For convenience we include a proof.
+Asymptotic estimates for the left-hand side of \eqref{eq: bndsolmodpm} as $n \to \infty$ have been obtained by Igusa \cite{MR0404215,MR0441933} and Loeser \cite{MR842046}.
 Here, we are just interested in a non-trivial bound that depends in a very transparent way on the polynomial $f$. \end{remark}

 \begin{proof} We may assume that $n>0$.
 We prove the statement by induction on the number of variables $s$.
 In the case $s=1$ we can factorize $f$ over a suitable algebraic extension $F$ of $\Q_p$ as

 where $\max(\abs{\alpha_i},\abs{\beta_i})=1$ for all $i = 1, \ldots, d$ and $\abs{\cdot}$ denotes the extension of the standard absolute value of $\Q_p$ to $F$.
 If $x\in\Z_p$ and $\abs{f(x)}\le p^{-n}$ then $\abs{\alpha_ix+\beta_i}\le p^{-n/d}$ for some $i$, where necessarily $\abs{\alpha_i}=1$.
 Thus